rspamd/rspamd.com/doc/configuration/upstream.md

 # Upstreams configuration in Rspamd

-This document describes **upstreams**: list of servers that are selected by Rspamd using specific algorithm to establish a connection.
+This document describes **upstreams**: list of servers that are selected by Rspamd using the specific algorithm to establish a connection.

 ## Introduction

-List of upstreams is a common structure used in various Rspamd configuration options when you need to setup some remote servers.
-For example, upstreams are used to connect to a Redis server, to select a DNS server and to establish a connection by Rspamd proxy.
-Servers in upstream list can be defined by IP addresses (IPv6 addresses should be enclosed in brackets) or Unix domain sockets:
+A list of upstreams is a commonly used structure in various Rspamd configuration options when setting up connections to remote servers.
+For instance, upstreams are used to connect to a Redis server, select a DNS server, or establish a connection via Rspamd proxy.
+Servers in the upstream list can be defined using IP addresses (IPv6 addresses should be enclosed in brackets) or Unix domain sockets.
+Here is an example:

     127.0.0.1,[::1]